-This course provides students foundational knowledge of occupational engagement and human development in older adulthood.
-Theories of aging are applied to age-normative occupations and roles and students critically interrogate differing representations of occupational engagement and role fulfillment in later life.
-The course also introduces student to death and dying as well as the most common mental and physical health conditions that predominantly affect older adults.
+This course provides students foundational knowledge of theories of aging, occupational engagement, and human development in older adulthood.
+Students critically interrogate differing representations of occupational engagement and role fulfillment in later life.
+The course also introduces student to death and dying and common conditions that predominantly affect older adults.
 The course includes a lab that provides opportunities for students to further refine clinical skills in assessment, intervention planning, treatment strategies, documenting and billing of treatments and outcomes, and developing discharge, referral, and transition plans, including hospice and end of life care.
-Treatment of visual, perceptual, and cognitive dysfunction is especially emphasized as well as skills necessary to design interventions and programs that enhance community mobility, and support transportation transitions, including community access, driver rehabilitation, and driving cessation.
 Opportunities for traditional and non-traditional occupational therapy practice are emphasized.
 Students learn through a combination of lectures and discussion, readings, reflections, small group activities, laboratory activities, interprofessional education activities, standardized patient simulations, and interactions with community members.
 Formative and summative assessments are used to assess mastery of content.
-(6 credit hours: 3 in-class didactic, 3 hands-on skills lab)
+(6 credit hours: 3 inclass didactic, 3 hands-on skills lab)